 Well that’s kinda fun I thought.
 I’ve never had boxwoods or Boxwood Psyllids before (yes, I know its strange I think its fun when a new bug eats my plants).
 And that’s really the last I thought about them.
 Until this year.
 This year I have absolutely no problem finding adults on the bushes.
 Apparently they must have had a really good year last year/early this season.
 Now there are so many adult Boxwood Psyllids present I can’t even walk by the bushes to the front door without getting covered with the little buggers!
 Its absolutely insane!
 There is even a robin living in one of these bushes, but apparently is not helping with psyllid population control.

-I’m guessing ghosts in the bushes would have actually been better that psyllids – certainly for our bushes.
+I’m guessing ghosts in the bushes would have actually been better than psyllids – certainly for our bushes.

 We’re still trying to figure out how to add comment boxes to the blog, so in the meantime, send me an email!